Michigan Municipal League: History

 The city and village officials were initially focused on resolving issues with the Michigan legislature.
 At that time, all cities were chartered directly by the legislature.
 In the words of Harold D. Smith, the first director of the League, “they were at the mercy of a body composed of members who had little or no experience in municipal affairs.”
 Their initial efforts were focused on securing home rule for cities and villages, or as Smith put it, “bringing impressively to the attention of a rural legislature the problems of growing cities in the state.”

 Those activities were later reinforced by the creation of a League advocacy office in Lansing, the seat of state government in Michigan, where League staff act as registered lobbyists for cities and villages.
 The group also uses a variety of grass roots tactics to achieve political influence.
 The League held its first annual convention in 1899, hosted each year by alternating member communities.
 It later added an annual legislative conference that is always held in the state's capital.

-While the League's activities are no longer focused solely on the legislature, local officials have continued to collaborate for more than a century to represent and protect the interests of local government.
+While the League's activities are no longer focused solely on the legislature, local officials continue to collaborate for more than a century to represent and protect the interests of local government.

 The League's current motto is “Better communities.
 Better Michigan.”
 Its stated mission is to serve as “the one clear voice for Michigan communities" and to aid them in creating desirable and unique places through legislative and judicial advocacy; to provide educational opportunities for elected and appointed officials; and to assist municipal leaders in administering community services.
 The mission statement concludes: "Our mission is that of a non-profit, but we act with the fervor of entrepreneurs to passionately push change for better communities and a better Michigan.”